mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "I'll have two of whatever you suggest, and four paddlebreads."

   "Alright then.
-Two Ferch," thi reached for the most expensive ones.
-"Do you want them grilled?"
+Two semah," thi reached for two red fish that were nearly the size of hae arms.
+"Do you want them cooked?"

   She thought it best to be safe, "Yes, please."

-  The merchant set the fish onto a large pipe behind her that looked to be part of the city itself.
+  The merchant set the fish onto a large pipe behind hae that looked to be part of the city itself.
 Surprisingly, the fish started to sizzle right when they hit the metal.
+Thi also pulled out four small balls of dough and set them on a counter.
+Carefully, she rolled them out flat with the handle of a short boat paddle, and then used the round blade to move the bread to another part of the hot pipe.

-  "That will be 90," thi said while wrapping the bread in dried kelp.
+  "That will be 90," thi said, wiping hae hands on hae kelp apron.

   Melna paused in confusion and then, recalling that she was no longer in the share community of Heiko, rummaged in her bag for two 50 coins and handed them over.